Skip to main content Skip to secondary navigation

 Simulations

 Simulations are a primary technique our group uses to answer complex questions about galaxies, dark matter, and cosmology, on scales ranging from star clusters to universes.
-Many astrophysical objects are so complex that simulations are the only sources of reliable theoretical predictions.
-Our group leverages a broad spectrum of modeling techniques, from data-driven approaches designed to produce mock universes for large surveys to detailed hydrodynamical simulations designed to test models of galaxy formation, and from the scales of our own galaxy to the scale of the entire universe.
-Our group also develops field-leading simulation analysis tools.
+Many astrophysical objects are so complex that simulations are the only route to reliable theoretical predictions.
+We leverage a broad spectrum of modeling techniques, from data-driven approaches designed to produce mock universes for large surveys to detailed hydrodynamical simulations designed to test models of galaxy formation, spanning scales from individual galaxies to the scale of the entire universe.
+We also develop field-leading simulation analysis tools.
 These tools range from clustering algorithms to post-processing physics models to emulators that can quickly generate results to match full simulations at high accuracy.
-Our group has a particularly strong tradition in simulations and techniques that model and constrain the connection between dark matter halos and the galaxies within them.
+We have a strong tradition in developing techniques that model and constrain the connection between dark matter halos and the galaxies within them.

 a pulsating blue neural network embedded within a field of moving stars and orbs